zzmtsvv/ORL/README.md

 ### Supported Policy Optimization for Offline Reinforcement Learning

 spot is also implemented to mitigate the problem of the distribution shift by adding a density-based constraint to the main objective.
-The offline behavior density is realised with Conditional VAE ([4], [5])
+The offline behavior density is realised with Conditional VAE ([4], [5]) that reconstructs action joint with condition (state in this case). ...